What is a Bank Reconciliation?

-A bank reconciliation statement is a document that matches the cash balance on a company’s balance sheet to the corresponding amount on its bank statement.
-Reconciling the two accounts helps determine if accounting changes are needed.
+A bank reconciliation statement is a document that compares the cash balance on a company’s balance sheet to the corresponding amount on its bank statement.
+Reconciling the two accounts helps identify whether accounting changes are needed.
 Bank reconciliations are completed at regular intervals to ensure that the company’s cash records are correct.
 They also help detect fraud and any cash manipulations.

 Reasons for Difference Between Bank Statement and Company’s Accounting Record

-When banks send companies a bank statement that contains the company’s beginning cash balance, transactions during the period, and ending cash balance, almost always, the bank’s ending cash balance and the company’s ending cash balance will never be the same.
+When banks send companies a bank statement that contains the company’s beginning cash balance, transactions during the period, and ending cash balance, the bank’s ending cash balance and the company’s ending cash balance are almost always different.
 Some reasons for the difference are:

-- Deposits in transit: Cash and checks that have been received and recorded but have not yet been recorded on the bank statement.
+- Deposits in transit: Cash and checks that have been received and recorded by the company but have not yet been recorded on the bank statement.

 - Outstanding checks: Checks that have been issued by the company to creditors but the payments have not yet been processed.

-- Bank service fees: Banks deduct charges for services they provide to customers but these amounts are usually not noticeable.
+- Bank service fees: Banks deduct charges for services they provide to customers but these amounts are usually relatively small.

 - Interest income: Banks pay interest on some bank accounts.

-Nowadays, many companies use specialized accounting software in bank reconciliation to reduce the amount of work and adjustments required and allow real-time updates.
+Nowadays, many companies use specialized accounting software in bank reconciliation to reduce the amount of work and adjustments required and to enable real-time updates.

 - On the bank statement, compare the company’s list of issued checks and deposits to the checks shown on the statement to identify uncleared checks and deposits in transit.